 Creating a graph

-Use a graph constructor to create a graph object.
+- Use one of the TGraph constructor to create a graph object.

-Arrays of coordinates are defined and then graph with the TGraph
+Arrays of coordinates are defined and then the graph is created with

 The coordinates can be arrays of doubles or floats.